lawrenceting/lawrenceting.github.io/_posts/2014-04-25-ExpressCard-USB.md

 <img src="img/ExpressCard-USB.JPG"/>

-My MacBook Pro (late 2008) does not readily support the ExpressCard.
+My MacBook Pro (late 2008) does not readily support an ExpressCard USB.
 You have to download 3rd party drivers.

 **Requirements:**